-- 5. The Oshawa Official Plan is hereby amended by deleting Policy 8.2.2 in its entirety, and updating the numbering for all subsequent policies. - 6.
-The Oshawa Official Plan is hereby amended by amending Section 8.2, Part II Planning Areas to add a new policy as Policy 8.2.X as follows: - "A Part II Plan has been prepared for the Columbus Planning Area and is contained in Section 8.8." - 7.
-The Oshawa Official Plan is hereby amended by amending Schedule "A", Land Use, as shown on the attached Exhibit "A" by: - Removing the Columbus Special Development Area boundary designation; - Adding a Local Central Area to align with the Mixed Use Node II designation on Schedule "A", Columbus Land Use and Road Plan (located on the north side of Columbus Road West, west of Simcoe Street North); and, - Adjusting the boundary of the Open Space and Recreation lands to align with the Open Space and Recreation boundary as shown on Schedule "A" Columbus Land Use and Road Plan, such that Schedule "A", Land Use, is amended as shown on Exhibit "B" to this Amendment.
+- 6. The Oshawa Official Plan is hereby amended by deleting Policy 8.1.3 (xi) in its entirety. - 7.
+The Oshawa Official Plan is hereby amended by deleting Policy 8.2.2 in its entirety, and updating the numbering for all subsequent policies. - 8.
+The Oshawa Official Plan is hereby amended by amending Section 8.2 Part II Planning Areas to add a new policy as Section 8.2.9 as follows: - "8.2.9 A Part II Plan has been prepared for the Columbus Planning Area and is contained in Section 8.8." - 9.
+The Oshawa Official Plan is hereby amended by amending Schedule 'A', Land Use as shown on the attached Exhibit 'A' by: - Removing the Columbus Special Development Area boundary designation; - Adding a Local Central Area to align with the Mixed Use Node II designation on Schedule "A" - Columbus Land Use and Road Plan (located on the north side of Columbus Road West, west of Simcoe Street North); - Adjusting the boundary of the Open Space and Recreation lands to align with the Open Space and Recreation boundary as shown on Schedule "A" - Columbus Land Use and Road Plan; - Redesignating two small pieces of Residential lands to Industrial, to align with the updated Columbus Planning Area boundary;

+such that Schedule 'A', Land Use is amended as shown on Exhibit 'B' to this Amendment.

-- 8. The Oshawa Official Plan is hereby amended by amending Schedule "B", Road Network, as shown on the attached Exhibit "C" by: - Realigning the two future north-south Type 'C' Arterial Roads located east and west of Simcoe Street North; - Realigning the two future east-west Type 'C' Arterial Roads located north and south of Columbus Road; - Adding a new future east-west Type 'C' Arterial Road connecting Thornton Road North to the westerly north-south future Type 'C' Arterial Road; and, - Adding a number of future collector roads, such that Schedule "B", Road Network, is amended as shown on Exhibit "D" to this Amendment.
+- 10. The Oshawa Official Plan is hereby amended by amending Schedule 'B', Road Network as shown on the attached Exhibit 'C' by: - Realigning the two future north-south Type "C" arterial roads located east and west of Simcoe Street North; - Realigning the future east-west Type "C" arterial road located south of Columbus Road; - Adding a new future east-west Type "C" arterial road connecting beyond Thornton Road North from the Oshawa boundary to the westerly north-south future Type "C" arterial road; - Reclassifying the future east-west Type "C" arterial road located north of Columbus Road as a future collector road and extending this road west to Thornton Road North;